awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-servicenow.md

 **In ServiceNow, make sure you have:**
 + Created a ServiceNow administrator account and have created a ServiceNow instance\.
 + Copied the host of your ServiceNow instance URL\.
 For example, if the URL of the instance is *https://your\-domain\.service\-now\.com*, the format for the host URL you enter is *your\-domain\.service\-now\.com*\.
-+ Configured basic authentication credentials containing a user name and password to enable Amazon Kendra to connect to your ServiceNow instance\.
++ Noted your basic authentication credentials containing a user name and password to allow Amazon Kendra to connect to your ServiceNow instance\.
-+ **Optional:** Configured an OAuth 2\.0 credential token that can identify Amazon Kendra and generate a user name, password, a client id, and a client secret\.
++ **Optional:** Configured an OAuth 2\.0 credential token that can identify Amazon Kendra and generate a user name, password, a client ID, and a client secret\.
 The user name and password must provide access to the ServiceNow knowledge base and service catalog\.
+See [ServiceNow documentation on OAuth 2\.0 authentication](https://docs.servicenow.com/en-US/bundle/utah-platform-security/page/integrate/single-sign-on/concept/c_Authentication.html) for more information\.
 + Added the following permissions:
   + kb\_category
   + kb\_knowledge